 These nutrients may have cancer-fighting properties:

-- Lycopene, 15 mg two times per day, is an antioxidant found in tomatoes and watermelon.
+- Lycopene, 15 mg, 2 times per day, is an antioxidant found in tomatoes and watermelon.
 Researchers think it may help prevent prostate cancer, although the studies have been preliminary and at least one study suggested it might not be good for advanced prostate cancer.
 In one preliminary study, men with prostate cancer got either a lycopene supplement or placebo for 3 weeks before having prostate surgery.
-Cancer cells didn't grow as much in the men who took the supplement, compared to those who took placebo.
+Cancer cells did not grow as much in the men who took the supplement, compared to those who took placebo.
 Lab studies have also found that lycopene stops the growth of prostate cancer cells in test tubes.
-However, one study on a specific line of advanced prostate cancer cells found that lycopene might make cancer grow faster.
-Lycopene seems to reduce the risk of developing prostate cancer.

 Herbs may strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider before starting any treatment.
-Don't use herbs by themselves to treat prostate cancer, and don't take any herbs without your doctor's supervision.
+As with any therapy, you should work with your health care provider before starting treatment.
+DO NOT use herbs by themselves to treat prostate cancer, and do not take any herbs without your doctor's supervision.
 Some herbs can interfere with cancer treatment.

-- Green tea (Camellia sinensis) is an antioxidant that may lower risk of cancer and heart disease.
-In one study, green tea extract seemed to help slightly in treating some forms of prostate cancer, but more research needs to be done.
+- Green tea (Camellia sinensis).
+Green tea is an antioxidant that may lower risk of cancer and heart disease.
+In one study, green tea extract seemed to help treat some forms of prostate cancer.
+More research needs to be done.
 Use caffeine-free products.
 You may also make teas from the leaf of this herb.

 Acupuncture may provide relief from side effects of orchiectomy, removal of the testes.
 Studies also support using acupuncture to relieve pain that often happens when cancer has spread, particularly to the bones.
-A National Institutes of Health statement released in 1997 also supports acupuncture to reduce nausea from chemotherapy.
+Many health authorities also support acupuncture to reduce nausea from chemotherapy.

 Evidence suggests acupuncture can be valuable for cancer-related symptoms, particularly nausea and vomiting that often goes with chemotherapy treatment.
 Studies have also found that acupuncture may help reduce pain and shortness of breath.
-Acupressure, or pressing on rather than needling acupuncture points, may also help control breathlessness and is something people can learn and then use to treat themselves.
+Acupressure, or pressing on rather than needling acupuncture points, may also help control breathlessness, and it is something people can learn and use to treat themselves.

 Massage and Physical Therapy